tlp19/CircuitSimulator-returnSuccess/README.md

   	  - Full circuit with voltage sources and resistors to test the conductance matrix.
   	- test\_circuit\_5.txt
   	  - Same as test\_circuit\_3 but using unusual node names.
+  	- test\_circuit\_6.txt
+  	  - Circuit for debugging purpuses: similar to circuit 4.
+  	- test\_circuit\_7.txt
+  	  - Same as circuit 6, but using an ungrounded current source.